Suwethaig/Data_Portfolio/Vancouver_Rental_Analysis/README.md

 - In 2023, rental prices reached a peak growth rate of **9.13%**.

 ### <ins> Analysis 2 </ins>
 This analysis delves into the struggles of minimum wage workers in Vancouver when it comes to affording rent.
-By examining rental prices across various housing types and comparing them to monthly wages, I aim to reveal the percentage of income that these workers must allocate to housing costs.
+By comparing rental prices to monthly wages, I aim to reveal the percentage of income that these workers must allocate to housing costs.
 To ensure a relevant understanding of the current landscape, I have concentrated on the last five years of data.

 #### **SQL Query 2.1:**
 ```sql